VigneshJagannadhan/VigneshJagannadhan/README.md

 # Hello, I'm Vignesh 👋

 ## About Me
-I am a Flutter developer with 1+ year of experience creating high-performing and visually stunning mobile apps.
+I am a Flutter developer with 1.5+ years of experience creating high-performing and visually stunning mobile apps.
 Strong knowledge of Dart, Firebase, and third-party libraries.
 Experience with publishing apps on Appstore and Playstore.
 Proven ability to work on both iOS and Android platforms and stay current with the latest trends in mobile app development.
 Strong collaborator, able to work well with developers, designers, and stakeholders.

 ## Experience
 Flutter Developer
  - Stunntech · Full-time
- - Jun 2022 - Present · 1 yr 2 mos
+ - Jun 2022 - Present · 1 yr 5 mos
  - Kochi, Kerala, India
   Skills: Flutter · Dart · Mobile Application Development